svaru001/MCP-Research-Copilot/README.md

 # MCP Server

-A comprehensive demonstration of Model Context Protocol (MCP) servers showcasing real-world integrations with PostgreSQL, financial data APIs, and vector databases.
+An MVP Repository that connects to Model Context Protocol (MCP) servers that showcase real-world integrations with financial data APIs, and vector databases.

 ## 🚀 Overview